-People with celiac disease have a gluten intolerance, and going gluten-free helps manage symptoms like bloating, headaches, anemia, cramping, and more.
-The diet can help reduce these symptoms and their severity.
-It is the best way to manage celiac disease and reduce its impact on their lives.
+People with celiac disease have a permanent intolerance to gluten, and going gluten-free is for them the only way to help manage symptoms like bloating, cramping, diarrhea, headaches, anemia, and the 300 and more symptoms linked to the disease.
+The diet is, in most cases, very effective in reducing these symptoms and their severity.
+It is the best and only way to currently manage celiac disease and reduce its impact on their lives.

-Many people are now adopting the diet without any medical advice.
-They have not been told by a professional that they have a gluten intolerance or that gluten is unhealthy for them.
-They have not been diagnosed with any disease that would cause gluten sensitivity.
-It is completely voluntary.
+However, many people are now adopting the diet without any legitimate medical advice.
+They have not been told by a professional that they have a gluten intolerance or sensitivity, or that gluten is unhealthy for them.
+They have not been diagnosed with any disease that would cause an issue with gluten.

-So, why are people who don’t have celiac disease switching to a gluten-free diet?
-Most people cite the reason for the diet as weight loss and general health.
+Why are people who don’t have celiac disease switching to a gluten-free diet of their own free will?
+Well, most people cite the reason for the diet as weight loss and general health.
 But does going gluten-free actually facilitate weight loss and a healthy diet?